IIIF/awesome-iiif/readme.md

 - [IIIF cropping tool](https://ncsu-libraries.github.io/iiif-crop-tool/) - Website using [Leaflet-IIIF Cropping](https://bl.ocks.org/mejackreed/6936585f435b60aa9451ae2bc1c199f2) and Jekyll that allow users to enter the URL of a IIIF image and get the URL for the cropped section of the image.

 ## Presentation API Libraries
-- [Manifesto](https://github.com/UniversalViewer/manifesto) IIIF Presentation API client and server utility library.
+- [Manifesto](https://github.com/UniversalViewer/manifesto) - IIIF Presentation API client and server utility library.
-- [Manifold](https://github.com/UniversalViewer/manifold) Wraps Manifesto to provide viewer state and related utilities.
+- [Manifold](https://github.com/UniversalViewer/manifold) - Wraps Manifesto to provide viewer state and related utilities.
-- [O'Sullivan](https://github.com/IIIF/osullivan) Ruby API for creating IIIF manifests.
+- [O'Sullivan](https://github.com/IIIF/osullivan) - Ruby API for creating IIIF manifests.
-- [iiif-prezi](https://github.com/IIIF/iiif-prezi) Python library providing a reference implementation.
+- [iiif-prezi](https://github.com/IIIF/iiif-prezi) - Python library providing a reference implementation.
-- [iiif-apis](https://github.com/dbmdz/iiif-apis) Java IIIF API libraries.
+- [iiif-apis](https://github.com/dbmdz/iiif-apis) - Java IIIF API libraries.
-- [IIIF Manifest Generator](https://github.com/yale-web-technologies/IIIF-Manifest-Generator) PHP library for generating IIIF manifests.
+- [IIIF Manifest Generator](https://github.com/yale-web-technologies/IIIF-Manifest-Generator) - PHP library for generating IIIF manifests.
-- [tabula-rasa](https://www.npmjs.com/package/tabula-rasa) npm module for creating and manipulating IIIF manifests.
+- [tabula-rasa](https://www.npmjs.com/package/tabula-rasa) - npm module for creating and manipulating IIIF manifests.
-- [iiif-tree-component](https://github.com/edsilv/iiif-tree-component) IIIF tree menu sortable by date with multi-select capability.
+- [iiif-tree-component](https://github.com/edsilv/iiif-tree-component) -IIIF tree menu sortable by date with multi-select capability.
 - [Tripoli](https://ddmal.github.io/tripoli/) - IIIF Presentation API 2.0+ validation library.
-- [ViewDir](https://iiif-commons.github.io/) documentation on IIIF-related libraries and components, from an open community of designers and developers interested in creating composable and interoperable interfaces for consuming and creating online content.
+- [ViewDir](https://iiif-commons.github.io/) - Documentation on IIIF-related libraries and components, from an open community of designers and developers interested in creating composable and interoperable interfaces for consuming and creating online content.
 - [Swiiift](https://github.com/mejackreed/Swiiift) - IIIF presentation API library for Swift.

 ## Presentation API Shims

 These shims allow you to use systems with presentation metadata (e.g. structure or sequences) that do not currently support IIIF.
 If you have not implemented the Presentation API yet, this is probably not where you want to start.

-- [Shimmy](https://github.com/mejackreed/shimmy) is a Ruby gem designed to help you build shims for the IIIF Presentation API, and has samples for NYPL, Flickr, and the US National Archives.
+- [Shimmy](https://github.com/mejackreed/shimmy) - Ruby gem designed to help you build shims for the IIIF Presentation API, and has samples for NYPL, Flickr, and the US National Archives.
-- [Chronicling America](https://github.com/azaroth42/presentation-api-shims/tree/master/shims/chronam) for newspapers digitized in the National Digital Newspaper Program.
+- [Chronicling America](https://github.com/azaroth42/presentation-api-shims/tree/master/shims/chronam) - For newspapers digitized in the National Digital Newspaper Program.

 ## Presentation Manifest Tools